21 MUST KNOW TIPS: How To A Make Gel Polish Manicure Last

 Gently buff off any shine from the nail, paying attention to where the nails meet the cuticles and surrounding skin.
 The sides and cuticle area is where the lifting will start to occur.

-When using a nail file on the natural nail to remove the shine, use a file that is between 180-140 grit.
+When using a nail file on the natural nail to remove the shine, use a buffer that is between 60-100 grit.

-3. Remove any dust from the filing process.
+4. Remove any dust from the filing process

-4. Apply a quality dehydrator to the natural nail.
-Using a nail dehydrator will help with keeping your nail plate free of moisture.
-Check Prices On Amazon
+A dehydrator followed by a primer will help the gel manicure last longer.
+Using a nail dehydrator and primer will help with keeping your nail plate free of moisture.

 Some people have naturally moist nail plates and might never be able to make their gel manicures last longer than a week no matter how the nail is prepped.